Is Children’s University Australasia and Africa (IO) (Children’s University) a pathway into university?

 Do I need to create an account?

-No. CUA staff will create a unique username and password for all students and coordinators.
+No. Children’s University staff will create a unique username and password for all students and coordinators.
 These will be forwarded to the schools, who can then distribute them to members.
 Neither the username nor the password can be changed by the user.

 What if I forget my username or password?

-Contact your CUA Coordinator, they will have a copy of their members’ usernames and passwords.
-A record will also be kept by CUA.
+Contact your Children's University Coordinator, they will have a copy of their members’ usernames and passwords.
+A record will also be kept by Children's University.

 Is my information safe?

-The profiles keep minimal information about each student.
+The profiles keep the bare minimum of information about each student.
 We do not ask for home or email addresses, nor any contact details.
 The only information kept is the student names and schools, and the site has its own security to protect that information.

 Does the Passport to Learning/Volunteering still need to be completed?

 Yes.
-The paper passport is still the integral part of the program, and all completed activities must be entered into it to be counted towards certificate hours at graduation.
+The paper Passport is still the key part of the program, and all completed activities must be entered into it to be counted towards certificate hours at graduation.